a7madsam/Software-Testing-with-JiraAndAgile/README.md

 [Click Me !](https://a7madsam.github.io/Software-Testing-with-JiraAndAgile/)

-# Resource For Every Tester
+# Resources For Every Tester
 For every QA Engineer , below are lots of Resources to learn from.
 ## Resources to learn
 * [Udemy](https://www.udemy.com/) - [Rahul Shetty](https://rahulshettyacademy.com/) has some good courses to take you from a beginner level to intermediate level tester both in Manual and Automation testing.